WDI-SEA/react-development-course-materials/02-React State/film-project-part1-review.md

 These are instructor notes to help guide a review discussion of [Film Project, Part 1](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/01-React%20Key%20Concepts/10-film-project-part1.md).

+**As you review, remember to ask students, "What questions do you have?" and not "Do you have any questions?"**

 Notes to cover in Homework Review

 - Make sure students are using proper naming conventions when building `FilmListing` and `FilmDetails` components.